spacelift-io/user-documentation/docs/faq/README.md

 API keys are virtual users and are billed like regular users, too.
 Thus, each API key used during any billing cycle counts against the total number of users.

 When setting up SSO, future logins will appear as new users since Spacelift cannot map those without your assistance.
 New users will count against your quota, and you may run out of seats.
-If you run into this problem, you can [contact us](https://spacelift.io/contact).
+If you run into this problem, you can [contact us](https://spacelift.io/contact){: rel="nofollow"}.